opf/openproject/docs/development/data-flow/README.md

 ## Exemplary request flow

-- **User Request**: An end-user sends an HTTPS request to the load balancer or proxying server.
+- **User request**: An end-user sends an HTTPS request to the load balancer or proxying server.

-- **Load Balancer**: The external load balancer or proxying server receives the request, terminates TLS, and forwards the HTTP request to the Puma application server.
+- **Load balancer**: The external load balancer or proxying server receives the request, terminates TLS, and forwards the HTTP request to the Puma application server.

-- **Puma Server**: Processes the request and invokes the appropriate Rails middlewares and controller.
+- **Puma server**: Processes the request and invokes the appropriate Rails middlewares and controller.

-- **Rails Application**:
+- **Rails application**:

   - Authenticates the user according to the mechanisms outlined in the [secure coding guidelines](../concepts/secure-coding)
   - Validates session and input data